 These days show us that we need community and mental health support more than ever!
-Like many small businesses, we’re facing the challenge of how we’ll scrape through the next few months with zero income.
-But we want to continue making great work for adolescent girls.
-Together we can rise above the crisis and support our ambitious plans of supporting girls’ confidence and wellbeing so they are more resilient in times of difficulty and on the way build a vibrant community.
+We want to continue making great work for adolescent girls during times of uncertainty: together we can supporting girls’ confidence and wellbeing so they are more resilient in times of difficulty and change.

 There is a mental health crisis in the UK which particularly affects young women.
 Currently, one in eight young women between the ages of 17 and 19 self-harms or attempts suicide.
 Many of the problems that so badly affect teenage girls have their roots in the transition from childhood through puberty.